wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 If your Apps Manager is unresponsive, this could indicate that your app developers are affected.

 #### Troubleshooting
-1. Check to see if the affected Apps Manager is running.
+1. Use the `cf` CLI to check if the Apps Manager app is running.
 2. Then check your foundation's networking, capacity, and VM health.

 ## TAS Auctioneer Fetch State Duration Taking Too Long